Submissions

 Basic publishing rules

 Each issue is divided according to the following structure: scientific articles (which should ultimately constitute no less than 2/3 of the entire issue), glosses, reviews, reports (on scientific events, symposia, and conferences; reports are not subject to the requirements of peer review).
 Texts submitted are subject to initial editorial assessment (in terms of their content, theme of the issue, and meeting the editorial requirements of the journal), and to initial selection.
 The editor issues a recommendation on the transfer for further works, according to the points of a standardized review form.
 At this stage, the manuscript may be sent back to the author to correct within one month.
 The manuscripts are reviewed by two independent, anonymous, double-blind, peer reviewers (primarily from outside the University of Warmia and Mazury in Olsztyn, only in the absence of such a possibility from the members of the scientific committee, or professors of the University of Warmia and Mazury in Olsztyn; list of the co-operating reviewers is published yearly).
 The deadline for the reviewers is one month.
 Reviews are prepared on the form and sent via e-mail.
 They should contain a clear recommendation about the admission (or non-admission) of the reviewed material for publishing.
 Both reviews are sent to the author with a request to respond, and possibly incorporate amendments consistent with the reviewers’ recommendations.
 One negative opinion of the reviewer rejects the submitted material.
 The disqualified material may, however, be submitted by the author in the next publishing cycle, and is subject to a new assessment, especially in terms of expurgation of the defects indicated by the reviewers).
 Within one month after the correction by the recommendations (controlled by the editor-in-chief), the manuscript is sent to the publishing house, together with the author statement.
+Before being submitted for review, article texts are checked for similarity using the iThenticate anti-plagiarism software.
 After the publication of the issue, the author receives PDF files as an author’s printout.

 Guidelines for Authors